Kozioleczek/Kozioleczek/README.md

 - 📫 How to reach me **hello@capraweb.pl**

-<h3 align="left" style="margin-top: 0px; margin-bottom: 30px;">☑️ If you are checking my project take, a look at those mentioned belowe.
-I'm truly proude of them.</h3>
+<h3 align="left" style="margin-top: 0px; margin-bottom: 30px;">☑️ If you are checking my projects take, a look at those mentioned below.
+I'm truly proud of them.</h3>

 - 🔗 https://github.com/Kozioleczek/capra-cutie URL Shrinker made with Vue, Vuex and Laravel
 - ☀️ https://github.com/Kozioleczek/capra-always-sun Weather App made with Vue and Vuex